HAKORADev/Karrot/README.md

 ### Scenario 2: Long Article in Browser
 ```
 1. Select and copy the article text (Ctrl+C)
-2. Press Ctrl+Alt+M
+2. Press hhotkey2
 3. Listen to the entire article!
 ```

 ### Scenario 3: PDF or Document
 ```
-If text is selectable: Copy → Ctrl+Alt+M
+If text is selectable: Copy → hotkey1
-If text is NOT selectable: Ctrl+Alt+N → Select region
+If text is NOT selectable: hotkey2 → Select region
 ```

 ---